Welcome to Prof. Rogach

-Using colloidal chemistry approaches, we synthesize nanocrystals of different materials with variable sizes, shapes and compositions.
-We focus on the infrared-emitting semiconductor nanocrystals, ternary quantum dots, carbon dots, perovskite nanocrystals, and metal nanoclusters emitting in different spectral ranges.
+Our research group is dedicated to advancing chemical synthesis and application of nanomaterials.
+Using colloidal chemistry approaches, we synthesize nanocrystals with variable sizes, shapes, and compositions.
+We focus on the infrared-emitting quantum dots, as well as carbon dots and perovskites for energy harvesting and light-emitting applications.

 Our Work At a Glance